Board & Staff

 Utah AHEC Statewide Advisory Board

-Jose Rodiguez, MD
+Jose Rodriguez, MD

 Associate Vice President for Health Equity and Inclusion, University of Utah Health